mhavilah/cafeApplication/README.md

 Mocks are supposed to be quick to write, and should really be checking the interaction *behaviour* between a client and its collaborator.

-By contract, true smart stub Test Doubles (eg, simulators) have more complicated logic and routinely inspect the values of the arguments for use in their response generation/calculations.
+By contrast, true smart stub Test Doubles (eg, simulators) have more complicated logic and routinely inspect the values of the arguments for use in their response generation/calculations.